-The following image indicates the location of the touchpad and provides a visual representation of the removal procedure.
+The following image(s) indicate the location of the touchpad and provides a visual representation of the removal procedure.

-- 1. Remove the three screws (M1.6x2) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 2.
-Open the latch, and disconnect the touchpad cable from the touchpad. - 3.
-Peel the tape that secures the touchpad to the palm-rest and keyboard assembly. - 4.
-Remove the two screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 5.
-Slide and lift the touchpad off the palm-rest and keyboard assembly.
+- 1. Remove the three screws (M2x2) that secure the touchpad bracket to the palm-rest assembly. - 2.
+Peel the tapes that secure the touchpad bracket to the palm-rest assembly. - 3.
+Lift the touchpad bracket off the palm-rest assembly. - 4.
+Open the latch and disconnect the touchpad cable from the system board. - 5.
+Remove the two screws (M2x2) that secure the touchpad to the palm-rest assembly. - 6.
+Peel the tapes that secure the touchpad to the palm-rest assembly. - 7.
+Lift the touchpad from the palm-rest assembly.